What is your net worth?

 Negative net worth

-If your assets minus liabilities equals a negative number, you have a negative net worth.
+If your assets minus liabilities equal a negative number, you have a negative net worth.

 What you owe is more than what you own.